 Dr. Loftus’ developed an interest in seizures from interactions with some of the patients at The Brookwood Community, a unique center for adults with functional disabilities.
 Many of their residents have difficult-to-control seizure disorders so Dr. Loftus has acquired extensive experience in using newer anti-epileptic medications including Diastat® (Rectal Valium), Keppra® (Levetiracetam), Lamictal® (lamotrigine), Neurontin® (gabapentin), Topamax® (topiramate), Trileptal® (oxcarbazepine), and Zonegran® (zonisamide) as well as the Vagal Nerve Stimulator (VNS).
 With the use of newer medications and the VNS, many more seizure patients have had success in improving their seizure control and most importantly their quality of life.
 There are pages for each of the anti-epileptic medications, including their side effects as well as the other neurologic uses for these medications.
 As part of an effort to bring the best possible practice of epilepsy treatment to the most patients possible, Dr. Loftus has developed an online anti-epileptic adverse event profile which the patient can bring to their physician to show if they are having an adverse reaction to their current regimen.

 His interest in Multiple Sclerosis resulted from years spent working with patients on a T-cell vaccine, otherwise known as Tovaxin.
 Being the principle investigator and the only site in the nation for the early phases of the study allowed Dr. Loftus to develop a better understanding of the patient’s perspective when it comes to choosing therapies.
 He has presented his MS research at national conferences as well as international conferences in Europe and the Middle East.
-Dr. Loftus now sits on the Disease Safety Monitoring Board to ensure patient safety during the later phases of the Tovaxin studies.
-Dr. Loftus is also on the Clinical Advisory Committee of the Lone Star Chapter of the National MS Society.
+Dr. Loftus is also on the Clinical Advisory Committee of the South Region of the National MS Society and Clinical Care Committee of the National NS Society.

 Clinical research is an area that is very important to Dr. Loftus.
 His current research trials involve migraine treatment and painful diabetic peripheral neuropathy in addition to Tovaxin.
 Past clinical trials have involved therapy for acute migraines, migraine prevention, post-herpetic neuralgia, diabetic neuropathy, and stroke prevention.
 Astra-Zeneca, Eli Lilly, Glaxo Smith Klein, Opexa Pharmaceuticals, St. Jude Medical and Johnson & Johnson have provided research funding.